Alina Szmant: Career

 In 2010, the National Oceanic and Atmospheric Administration (NOAA) funded Szmant and fellow researcher at University of North Carolina Wilmington, Rob Whitehead, to develop a new instrument to measure coral health.
 The result was CISME (Community In Situ MEtabolism, pronounced "kiss-me"), the first non-invasive, diver-portable respirometer designed to measure respiration, photosynthesis and calcification rates in corals.
 This development can help researchers study coral habitats and further understand coral bleaching, climate change, and flooding sediment.
 Szmant launched a startup in 2018 to market CISME, aiming to advance coral research and conservation worldwide.
-She is currently serving as the CEO of CISME Instruments, LLC.
+She is the CEO of CISME Instruments, LLC.